 No business can find success without having great staff and if you want your business to succeed, it is vital that you know how to go about finding the best people for the job.
 There can be a great amount of damage done if you hire the wrong people, especially if you have a small operation.
 This is because by the time you have hired them and trained them, realized they are not for you, and then gone after more staff you have lost a lot of time, and time is money.
 The key to getting the right staff is how you go about hiring them, and here are some tips on how to do so.

 Using social media channels such as LinkedIn are a great way to ensure that you are looking for the right people to fill your position.
 On LinkedIn for example you can not only promote your staff vacancy, but you can also search for people who you think could do the job well, and then approach them.
 Being able to see someone’s complete profile before you engage with them can really help to save you a lot of time and help you to get the right people.
+You can also talk to your network to do some research on the people you’re evaluating to hire.
+Their previous performance is a good deciding factor, especially when you are hiring for your sales teams.
 If you are looking for shift workers and temp staff, you could also look at using ShiftPixy, a social media app which connects available shift workers with you so that you can plug any gaps which you might have.

 If you work in a specific field such as finance or law, you are far better off posting your vacancies on specific sites for these sectors, rather than simply placing them on general job sites.
 This sis not to say that you shouldn’t post on job sites, you should certainly cast your net far and wide in order to get the best talent.
 Make sure that with your job posting, you post specific details about the job that leaves zero confusion.
 The more accurate the job description, the better quality of applicants that you will have.